GW’s pipeline in the field of epilepsy currently includes two product candidates: CBD (Epidiolex® in the US) and GWP42006 (CBDV).

-Epidiolex is a liquid formulation of pure plant-derived Cannabidiol (CBD) as a treatment for various orphan pediatric epilepsy syndromes.
+GW’s liquid formulation of pure plant-derived cannabidiol (CBD) is being investigated as a treatment for various orphan pediatric epilepsy syndromes.
 GW has been conducting pre-clinical research of CBD in epilepsy since 2007.
 This research has shown that CBD has significant anti-epileptiform and anticonvulsant activity using a variety of in vitro and in vivo models and that it has the ability to treat seizures in acute animal models of epilepsy with significantly fewer side effects than existing AEDs.

-GW’s strategy for the development of Epidiolex within the field of childhood-onset epilepsy is to initially concentrate formal development efforts on four orphan indications: Dravet syndrome, LGS, TSC, and IS, each of which are severe infantile-onset, drug-resistant epilepsy syndromes.
+GW’s strategy for the development of Epidiolex within the field of childhood-onset epilepsy is to initially concentrate formal development efforts on three orphan indications: Dravet syndrome, LGS, and TSC, each of which are severe infantile-onset, drug-resistant epilepsy syndromes.
 GW expects to further expand the potential market opportunity of Epidiolex by targeting additional orphan seizure disorders.

 Autism Spectrum Disorders

-Many of the pediatric intractable epilepsy conditions within the Epidiolex Expanded Access Program share considerable overlap with Autism Spectrum Disorders (ASD).
-Early clinical observations from treating physicians suggest a potential role for cannabinoids in addressing certain problems associated with ASD; they may be able to treat deficits in cognition, behavior and communication.
+Many of the childhood-onset intractable epilepsy conditions within the CBD expanded access program share considerable overlap with ASDs and these conditions often fall within the orphan disease space.
+Initial clinical observations from treating physicians suggest a potential role for cannabinoids in addressing problems associated with ASDs such as deficits in cognition, behavior, and communication.

-We are evaluating a product containing a proprietary CBD:THC combination in the treatment of recurrent glioblastoma multiforme, or GBM, a particularly aggressive brain tumor which is considered a rare disease by the FDA and the European Medicines Agency.
+We are evaluating a product containing a proprietary CBD:THC combination in the treatment of recurrent glioblastoma, a particularly aggressive brain tumor which is considered a rare disease by the FDA and the European Medicines Agency.

 A recent study carried out in collaboration with us by specialists at St George’s, University of London, was the first to show an effect on brain tumors when combining cannabinoids with irradiation.
 This research, published in Molecular Cancer Therapeutics, showed that tumor growth in mouse brain was significantly slowed when this combination of THC and CBD was used with irradiation and tumor inhibition was higher than observed with irradiation alone.